Rank two weak Fano bundles on del Pezzo threefolds of degree five: Introduction

-In this article, we use our result to investigate $M^{\wF}_{0,4}$.
-In conclusion, we obtain the following theorem. \begin{thm} $M_{0,4}^{\wF}$ is an irreducible smooth quasi-projective variety of dimension $13$.
+In this article, we use our description to establish the following properties of $M^{\wF}_{0,4}$. \begin{thm} $M_{0,4}^{\wF}$ is an irreducible smooth quasi-projective variety of dimension $13$.
 Moreover, $M_{0,4}^{\wF}$ is not fine as a moduli space.
 In particular, the coarse moduli space $M^{\wF}_{0,c_{2}}$ is fine if and only if $c_{2} = 3$. \end{thm}